hpott/auto-bing-machine/readme.md

 ## Background
 I created the auto bing machine because I don't like Microsoft.
 A few of my friends asked me about automating Microsoft Rewards so I made this script one night.
 ## Requirements
-- Firefox (I'll add chrome support eventually)
+- Firefox or Google Chrome
+- GeckoDriver or Chrome Driver
 - Python 3
 - Selenium
 - A UNIX based operating system (Linux, Mac, BSD, etc)